 Through this Community Art Studio environment, my love for visual art grew and took hold of my heart and it won't let go.
 Participation in the studio, with the group of people, many of whom started with me around 2004, is now a life affirming habit that I cannot seem to do without.

-It has without any effort at all of the Art Therapy Students, and their teachers, my art mentors, I have experienced a spontaneous occupational art therapy from my own activity in simply making art.
+I have experienced a spontaneous occupational art therapy from my own activity in simply making art.
 Perhaps this is my miracle, as I write this, I wonder.